bids-standard/bids-specification/src/common-principles.md

 1. These data MUST be kept in separate `sourcedata` directory.
     BIDS does not prescribe a particular naming scheme for source data.
-    But it is RECOMMENDED for it to follow BIDS naming convention where possible.
+    But it is recommended for it to follow BIDS naming convention where possible.
     For example: `sourcedata/sub-01/ses-pre/func/sub-01_ses-pre_task-rest_bold.dicom.tgz` or
     `sourcedata/sub-01/ses-pre/func/MyEvent.sce`.